Jumbo Soccer Clinics Staff

 Julia Rafferty, Camp Staff Member

-Julia Rafferty, a two-year captain and four-year starter for the Bates College Women's Soccer team from 2010-13, is in her fourth season with the Jumbos.
+Julia Rafferty, a two-year captain and four-year starter for the Bates College Women's Soccer team from 2010-13, is in her 5th season with the Jumbos.
 She was the lead assistant on the staff of last year's team, which advanced to the New England Small College Athletic Conference (NESCAC) final and earned an NCAA berth.

 Prior to Tufts, Rafferty was an assistant coach and the recruiting coordinator at the University of Mary Washington.
 She was also a coach for the Fredericksburg Futbol Club in Virginia.